WICG/compression-dictionary-transport/README.md

 In this example, www.example.com will use a bundle of application JavaScript that they serve from a separate static domain (static.example.com).
 The JavaScript files are versioned and have a long cache time, with the URL changing when a new version of the code is shipped.

 On the initial visit to the site:
-* The browser loads https://www.example.com/ which contains `<script src="//static.example.com/app/main.js/123">` (where 123 is the build number of the code).
+* The browser loads https://www.example.com/ which contains `<script src="//static.example.com/app/main.js/123" crossorigin>` (where 123 is the build number of the code).
 * The browser requests https://static.example.com/app/main.js/123 with `Accept-Encoding: sbr,br,gzip`.
 * The server for static.example.com responds with the file as well as `use-as-dictionary: match="/app/main.js*"`, `Access-Control-Allow-Origin: https://www.example.com` and `Vary: Accept-Encoding,sec-available-dictionary`.
 * The browser caches the js file along with a SHA-256 hash of the decompressed file and the `https://www.example.com/app/main.js*` URL pattern.